italia/spid-cie-oidc-django/docs/AUTHENTICATION_ENDPOINT.md

 AuthenticationResponse(**AUTHN_RESPONSE_SPID)
 ````

-# How to export the authen error response schema for SPID
+# How to export the authnerror response schema for SPID

 ````
 ./manage.py shell